Archives For batch image converter

 Converseen 0.9.5

-How to Install Converseen 0.9.7 in Ubuntu:
+How to install the new Converseen in Ubuntu

-1. Open terminal by either pressing Ctrl+Alt+T on keyboard or searching for “terminal” from software launcher.
-When it opens, run command to add PPA:
+1. First, press Ctrl+Alt+T on keyboard to open terminal.
+When it opens, run command to add the PPA:

 sudo add-apt-repository ppa:ubuntuhandbook1/apps